 The moment you step on campus, you will feel it: Williston is more than a school, it’s a community—a caring fellowship of teachers, advisors, coaches, and classmates.
 You’ll feel at home from day one.

-Each of Williston’s seven single-gender dorms has its own feeling, from the Victorian-goes-green vibe of 194 Main Street to the casual charm of Memorial Hall to the easy comforts of John Wright.
+Each of Williston’s seven dorms has its own feeling, from the Victorian-goes-green vibe of Wold House to the casual charm of Memorial Hall to the easy comforts of John Wright.
 Each is watched over by on-site dorm parents as part of a residential program designed to help you adjust to dorm life and develop good study habits.
 Living with roommates, you’ll learn the art of social give-and-take, important preparation for heading off to college in a few years.

 Our Residence Halls